An overview of RhymeZone

 Sometimes you'll find strange results in the "near rhymes"

-section, and very often these will only make sense when you
+section.
+Very often these will make more sense when you

 hear the rhyme pronounced out loud in the context of a song.

-RhymeZone casts a wide net to hunt down near rhymes.
-We use
+RhymeZone casts a wide net to hunt down "near rhymes", analyzing

-unturned to find good ideas for you, and prefer to err on the
+unturned to find good ideas for you, and we'd rather risk giving

 What's up with the "phrase rhymes" section?